RileyLeff/sapflux/planning/writeups/03_transaction_workflow.md

 2.  **Validate All Operations**: The API performs a full validation of the entire manifest *before* committing any changes.
 Operations are validated in a dependency-aware order (e.g., sites before zones, adds before updates).
     *   For each `add`: Checks if a record with the given unique key(s) already exists.
 If so, the transaction is rejected.
 Checks that foreign key relationships (e.g., `site_code`) are valid.
     *   For each `update`: Uses the `selector` to find the target record.
 If exactly one record is not found, the transaction is rejected.
     *   For each new `file`: Calculates its content hash, checks for duplicates in the `raw_files` table, and performs a test-parse in memory.
-If a file fails to parse and the transaction is in "strict" mode, the entire transaction is rejected.
+If a file fails to parse, we discard it, keeping only files that parse successfully.
+We should later report out to the end user about which files were rejected, of course.
 3.  **Determine Outcome**: If any validation step fails, the entire transaction is marked for `REJECTION`.
 Otherwise, it's marked for `ACCEPTANCE`.
 4.  **Record and Commit/Rollback**:
     *   A detailed **receipt** is generated based on the validation results.